 Good scale of operations - Arohan is one of the largest NBFC-microfinance institutions (NBFC-MFIs) in India by AUM.
 The company has an established track record of more than 13 years in the microfinance space.
 It reported an AUM of Rs.
-4,122 crore with a presence in 224 districts across 14 states through a network of 749 branches while catering to 16.8 lakh borrowers as on March 31, 2022.
-Apart from microfinance, the company has a small micro, small and medium enterprise (MSME) loan portfolio (less than 1% as on March 31, 2022) and a corporate loan book (2%).
+4,474 crore with a presence in 228 districts across 14 states through a network of 746 branches while catering to more than 19.7 lakh borrowers as on June 30, 2022.
+Apart from microfinance, the company has a small micro, small and medium enterprise (MSME) loan portfolio (less than 1% as on June 30, 2022) and a corporate loan book (2%).

-Experienced management, good systems and processes - Arohan has an experienced management team comprising seasoned professionals with adequate domain experience and expertise.
+Experienced management, good systems and processes - Arohan's management team comprises seasoned professionals with adequate domain experience and expertise.
 The company has developed a second line of management to cope with the increasing scale of operations.
 Arohan has good systems and processes, and it uses a core banking software to manage its operations.
 Further, the entire disbursement process is paperless and cashless.
 The company has also tied up with various partners to manage its cash at the field level and is working towards making cashless collections at the borrower level.
-It has signed the Code for Responsible Lending (CRL) launched by the self-regulatory organisations (SROs) of the industry.
+Arohan has started lending under the revised regulatory framework from Q1 FY2023.

-Adequate capitalisation profile - The company's CAR stood at 34.6% as on March 31, 2022 (24.3% as on March 31, 2021), which was well above the regulatory requirement of 15%, while the gearing (managed) was reported at 4.1 times as on March 31, 2022 (4.7 times as on March 31, 2021).
+Adequate capitalisation profile - The company's CAR stood at 28.3% as on June 30, 2022 (34.6% as on March 31, 2022; 24.3% as on March 31, 2021), which was well above the regulatory requirement of 15%, while the gearing (managed) was reported at 4.0 times as on June 30, 2022 (4.1 times as on March 31, 2022; 4.7 times as on March 31, 2021).
 The management plans to maintain the CAR well above 20% over the medium term.
 Arohan last raised equity capital of ~Rs.
 168 crore in February 2021 (~Rs.
 130 crore in FY2020).
 ICRA takes note of the company's plans to raise equity capital in FY2023, which would help cushion the possible credit losses due to the pandemic and support the growth plans.

 Fairly diversified borrowing profile - The company's funding base is fairly diversified with a good mix of private banks, public sector banks, FIs and NBFCs.
-As on March 31, 2022, Arohan had funding relationships with over 37 lenders.
-The funding profile comprises bank loans (33% as on March 31, 2022), FIs/NBFCs (23%), debentures (7%) and subordinated debt (27%).
+As on June 30, 2022, Arohan had funding relationships with over 37 lenders.
+The funding profile is diversified and comprises bank loans (33% as on June 30, 2022), FIs/NBFCs (20%), debentures (7%), subordinated debt (10%) and pass-through certificates (PTCs)/direct assignment (29%).
 In FY2022, the company raised Rs.
 3,051 crore from 21 different lenders, including Rs.
-1,676 crore through pass-through certificates and Rs.
+1,676 crore through PTCs and Rs.
 225 crore via subordinated debt.
+In Q1 FY2023, it raised Rs.
+896 crore from nine different lenders, including Rs.
+382 crore through PTCs and Rs.
+115 crore through debentures.